-The set of requests that dCDN is willing to serve could in some cases be relatively static (e.q., a set of IP prefixes) which could be exchanged off-line, or might even be negotiated as part of a peering agreement.
-However, it may also be more dynamic, in which case an explicit protocol for its exchange would be be helpful.
+Note that the set of requests that dCDN is willing to serve could in some cases be relatively static (e.g., a set of IP prefixes) which could be exchanged off-line, or might even be negotiated as part of a peering agreement.
+However, it may also be more dynamic, in which case the exchange supported by FCI would be be helpful.
+A further discussion of the Footprint & Capability Advertisement Interface can be found in [I-D.spp-cdni-rr-foot-cap-semantics].